SebastianMeyer1989/UltraPlexer/README.md

 - R
 - [cortex_var](http://cortexassembler.sourceforge.net/index_cortex_var.html)

-At the moment, `UltraPlexer.pl` (lines 1412-1420) contains hard-coded paths to Cortex binaries - modify these accordingly.
+Please modify `UltraPlexer.pl` so that it contains the correct path to your installation of Cortex (line 16).
+The algorithm expects to find Cortex binaries for k = 31 with 20, 40 and 60 colors.

 ## Running the UltraPlexer